ifip82conf/ifip82conf.github.io/index.md

 research, debates, and teaching.
 The metaphor of monsters is intended to stimulate a rethinking of our orientation by compelling us to consider whether, when and why our creations turn against us, and with what implications.

+The working conference will feature the panel [Studying “Sociomateriality”: An Exploration of Constructs in the Making](/program/panel), chaired by Wanda Orlikowski (MIT).
+The panelists Dubrava Cecez-Kecmanovic (University of New South Wales), Silvia Gherardi (Trento University) and Susan Scott (LSE) will offer a constructive exploration of the specific ideas and practices that guide their research studies.